mecg765/mecg765/README.md

 - 👀 I’m interested in backend development with C#, make web sites with Java Script, APIS, DevOps and a lot of other tech things in the cloud, like AWS or Azure.
 - 🌱 I’m currently learning to develop backend with Node.js and frontend with JavaScript, css also with frameworks like Angular.
 - 💞️ I’m looking to collaborate on projects to let me grow and learn new things.
-- 📫 You can reach me at the email m.e.c.g.765@gmail.com

 <!---
 mecg765/mecg765 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.